cdmcdermott/DataMiningWorkshop/README.md

 Materials for use in 2022 Data mining workshop

-Follow the links below for the necessary datasets:
+Follow the links below for the necessary datasets.
+Each of the above datasets are split 80:20 Train:Test:

 - NSL-KDD Data

 - NSL-KDD Dataset (Normalised)

-Each of the above datasets are split 80/20 Train/Test
+`explore_dataset.ipynb` Jupyter notebook for exploring and preprocessing the dataset